-American Youthworks is seeking Austin residents who are interested in improving and maintaining parks, green spaces, and public lands across the city.
-The 9-month program includes full-time employment, as well as training and certifications to advance your career in the environmental and conservation fields.
-Apply to be a crew lead or crew member here.
+This program, in partnership with American Youthworks, has assembled a crew to improve and maintain parks, green spaces, and public lands across the City.
+The 9-month program includes full-time employment, as well as training and certifications to advance participants' career in the environmental and conservation fields.

 - Solar and Green Building Training